01 of 02

 Planting: Start by seed, stem cuttings, plant or division.
 The best time to seed, indoors or out, is definitely in the spring.
 Gardeners in cold climates can also divide them in the spring, but warmer zones will have the best luck in early fall.

-Chelone grows best when it gets regular water, but that is vitally important the first year, as the plants get established.
-The less water stress... they suffer, the less problems they will have.
+Chelone grows best when it gets regular water and that is vitally important the first year, as the plants get... established.
+The less water stress they suffer, the less problems they will have.

 Maintenance: Turtleheads couldn't be easier to care for.
 They are extremely well-behaved clump forming perennials.
 They tend to reach a spread of about 3 ft. and stop, so division is not really necessary, unless you want more plants.